 I'm told fitment of a rear anti-roll bar will go hand in hand with this, if you like lift-off oversteer, so in order to make the car more agile, such a part has rocketed its way up the to-do list.
-The go-to option for Clio anti-roll bars is made by Whiteline and it offers two stages of adjustment – this sounds perfect to me.
+Most anti-roll bars that fit the Clio offer at least two stages of adjustment, which sounds perfect to me.
 I can soften it on the road and stiffen it for track use, should I feel brave enough.

 When I was a wide-eyed 18-year-old, there was nothing I wanted to do more than slam my Fiat Punto on its arse.
 I spent many a lesson in sixth form daydreaming about how I could transform my 1.2-litre 8v-engined (yeah, it was a beast), Abarth-badge and 17in alloy wheel-wearing first car into a proper driver’s machine with just a set of 50mm lowering springs.
 I remember the excitement at seeing the arch gaps shrink when the jack was first lowered.
 I also remember realising how wrong my expectations had been during my first test drive.